-- 1. Contact a DSO counselor and complete the Request and Agreement for Scribe Services form at least thirty (30) days before classes begin.
+- 1. Contact an Accessibility Services Counselor and complete the Request and Agreement for Scribe Services form at least thirty (30) days before classes begin.
 All requests will be considered.
 Requests received later than thirty days prior to the start of classes may not be in place for the start of the semester. - 2.
 Go to class regularly.
 Scribe services may be stopped if a student has repeated and/or unexcused absences.
-An unexcused absence means the student did not contact the DSO informing the office of their absence.
+An unexcused absence means the student did not contact Accessibility Services informing the office of their absence.
 Having transportation problems is an unexcused absence.
-In case of an emergency, efforts should be made to contact the DSO to cancel scribe services for that class.
+In case of an emergency, efforts should be made to contact Accessibility Services to cancel scribe services for that class.
 Scribes will wait ten (10) minutes for students to arrive at class.
-If a student is late more than twice, the DSO staff will request a meeting with the student and continuation of services will be discussed and a plan will be developed. - 3.
-Contact the DSO if there are concerns about the Scribe services provided in class.
-The DSO will work with the student and the Scribe to assure that the scribing meets the student's needs. - 4.
-Students must tell the Scribe exactly what to write down.
+If a student is late more than twice, the Accessibility Services staff will request a meeting with the student and continuation of services will be discussed and a plan will be developed. - 3.
+Contact Accessibility Services if there are concerns about the scribe services provided in class.
+The department will work with the student and the scribe to assure that the scribing meets the student's needs. - 4.
+Students must tell the scribe exactly what to write down.